ywj1112/Microring-resonator-design-with-an-agile-and-accurate-simulation-method/README.md

 FDTD simulation for whispering-gallery modes resonance calculation, the example file is based on Lumerical FDTD for the microring resonator simulation.

 4. Microring_response_calculation.m \
-After calculating the coupling coefficient from the Lumerical FDTD, the coupling can be substitue into the Matlab function to work out the spectrum response.\
+After calculating the coupling coefficient from the Lumerical FDTD, the coupling can be substitued into the Matlab function to work out the spectrum response.\
 This Matlab file returns amplitude response and phase response by substituting coupling coefficient calculated in 1 2 3 above.

 5. loss_calculation_all_pass.m or loss_calculation_add_drop.m \